eth-cscs/sarus/doc/config/configuration_reference.rst

 *sarus.json*, which is expected to be a valid `JSON document
 <https://www.json.org/>`_.
 Given the :ref:`privileges
 <requirements-permissions>` that Sarus requires in order to exercise its
-functions, as a security measure, the configuration file must be owned by root and located in a root-owned directory.
-The location for the configuration file can be set at build-time (see :doc:`/install/installation`).
+functions, as a security measure, the configuration file must be owned by root, located in a root-owned directory, and be writable only by the owner.
+The location for the configuration file can be set at build-time using the ``SYSCONFDIR`` CMake option (see :doc:`/install/installation`).

 Configuration file entries